kfparri/HDC2016-Notes/Microservices.md

 	 - Used to deploy to customers
  - He has a $1500 server farm!
 	 - It looks like he's using Microsoft Azure Service Fabric
-	 - ### Ask him about the hardware so I can see if I can build it
 	 - AsRock BeeBox PCs with a load balancer and network switch.
+		 - Each PC is running Windows Servers 2016
+		 - To demo the fault tolerance I will need at least 3 PCs for a POC
- - 5 machines for fault tolerance in the Service fabric setup
+ - 5 machines for fault tolerance in the Service fabric setup in class.
  - Swashbuckle.Core
 	 - Adds Swagger.io to a web API application.
  - Microsoft.Owin.Filesystems